Point 1. THE CERRETANIAN DEFENSIVE SYSTEM AT CASTELLOT

 The defensive system of the settlement was laid out at the time when the Cerretanian oppidum was built, in the first half of the 4th century BC.
 The fortification used different structures including the wall, ditch and scarp wall, but also the abrupt relief that exists on three sides of the site.
 All these defensive features, also present in most Iberian oppida, served not only for defence and to mark the boundaries of the settlement, but also played a certain symbolic role, displaying its prestige in relation to other communities and settlements of lesser size and importance.
-This symbolism also involved the presence of some ritual or ornamental features placed outside the walls, as shown by the footing of a column sited a few metres from the tower.

 Except for the major alterations to the middle part of the wall in the mid 2nd century BC, this defensive system remained unchanged until the settlement was abandoned, in the third quarter of the 1st century BC, after which the constructions were demolished, filling in the ditch on the outside.

 Images: Plan of the Cerretanian phase.
 Flat area in the east marked in red.

 Illustration: Axonometric projection of the different defensive features of the site in the Cerretanian period.